Growth and scaling are very important for many businesses. What is scaling a business and why is it a trend among startups today?

 Scaling a business vs. growing a business

 Growing a business refers to increasing turnover as a result of being in business.
-This term is also used when a company adds more employees, increases its number of offices and the number of clients it serves.
+This term is also used when a company adds more employees, expands its number of offices, and increases the number of clients it serves.

 However, the issue with growing a business is that it takes a considerable amount of resources to sustain constant growth.

-Hence, the term scaling a business is used when a business increases its revenue at that same time as lowering its customer acquisition costs.
-It will then be able to proceed the path to the success and gain customers and revenue exponentially, while costs should only increase incrementally, if at all.
+Hence, the term scaling a business is used when a business increases its revenue without incurring significant costs.
+It will then be able to gain customers and revenue exponentially, while costs should only increase incrementally, if at all.

 How to scale a business in 6 steps